 For purposes of this policy, an individual who has the authority to institute corrective measures on behalf of the university.
-The university has identified the following individuals as officials with authority to institute corrective measures: President, Provost and Senior Vice President for Academic Affairs, Senior Vice President for Administration and Finance, Vice President for Access and Enrollment, Vice President for University Advancement, Vice President for Student Affairs, Dean of the College of Arts and Letters, Dean of the College of Business, Dean of the College of Education, Dean of the College of Health and Behavioral Studies, Dean of the College of Integrated Science and Engineering, Dean of the College of Science and Mathematics, Dean of the College of Visual and Performing Arts, Dean of University Studies, Dean of the Graduate School, Dean of the Honors College, Dean of Libraries, Dean of Professional and Continuing Education, Dean of Students, Director of the Office of Student Accountability and Restorative Practices, Director of Human Resources, and Director of Athletics.
+The university has identified the following individuals as officials with authority to institute corrective measures: President, Vice Presidents, Director of Athletics, Deans in Academic Affairs, Dean of Students, Chief of Police, and Associate Vice Presidents and Directors for the Office of Equal Opportunity, the Title IX Office, the Office of Student Accountability and Restorative Practices, and Human Resources.
 An official with authority has a duty to disclose to the Title IX Office all reports of sexual harassment that they receive.